fbaube/wasm-go-component-example/README.md

-# wasm-component-example
+# wasm-go-component-example

-A minimal working version of the Bytecode Alliance's [Go language <tt>adder</tt> example](https://component-model.bytecodealliance.org/language-support/building-a-simple-component/go.html).
+This repo contains a  minimal working version of the Bytecode Alliance's [Go language <tt>adder</tt> example](https://component-model.bytecodealliance.org/language-support/building-a-simple-component/go.html).

+This was done to clarify and simplfiy the original, which is in a rat's nest of unrelated files and crosslinks.

-The license in this repo (Apache 2.0) is the same as the Bytecode Alliance repo (above) and the [<tt>go-modules</tt> repo](https://github.com/bytecodealliance/go-modules).
+The license in this repo (Apache 2.0) is the same as in the Bytecode Alliance repo (above) and the [<tt>go-modules</tt> repo](https://github.com/bytecodealliance/go-modules).

 Before proceeding, be sure you have the correct <i>(<b>old</b>)</i>